hybridgroup/gopherconeu-2024/README.md

 ### If you ordered a Gopher Badge, it is yours to keep.
 Please return all other equipment when you are finished for the next person.
 Thank you!

+## Important: Return all hardware after your session

+⚠️ Return all borrowed materials and hardware, so the next Gopher can enjoy the session too. ⚠️

 ## Installation

 Please read our [installation instructions here](./INSTALL.md).